-VS Code has become popular since it’s initial release in 2015.
+VS Code has become popular since its initial release in 2015.
 Released 1 year after Adobe Brackets and a year before Atom.
 The battle of the text editors began to rival Commercial software Sublime Text.
 VS Code was designed to be a next-generation Code editor built on top of the Electron Framework.
-It’s lightweight functionality and its extensible features make it fully compatible with the majority of programming languages.
-Microsoft has also made it cross-platform so it supports Windows, Mac, Linux and it can even run as a portable app.
+Its lightweight functionality and its extensible features make it fully compatible with the majority of programming languages.
+Microsoft has also made it cross-platform so it supports Windows, Mac, and Linux.
+It can even run as a portable app.

 Why Choose VS Code?

 Finding the right code editor can be a tedious task.
 Whether or not you have multiple Code Editors installed for different projects.
 For example, you might prefer PyCharm (which is technically an IDE) for working with Python or Atom for working with PHP or WordPress.
 Whatever choice you make is entirely up to you.
 There is no harm in trying new things.
 If you have a negative experience to start with, if it is buggy etc, then wait and try it after a few releases.
 Open Source software relies on developers working together to make improvements so progress can be slow and steady at times.
 Check out the following extensions available on the marketplace to extend your VS Code.

 Prettier is an alternative to beautify, above.
 I don’t recommend that you install both together, however, I find prettier better at formatting Vue files.

 A quick development live-server to view your HTML Files.
 Featuring live browser reload, HTTPS support, SVG support, hotkeys and more.